irmen/Pyro3/examples/Readme.txt

-proxysharing      - shows the sharing of proxies over different threads quickstart        - shows the use of the Pyro.ext.remote module which makes using Pyro extremely easy, and a 'pyrorun' script which makes it even easier (no more server code needed!) quickstart-noNS   - like "quickstart" but doesn't use the Name Server simple            - a simple generic test ssl               - shows how to use the Secure Socket Layer (SSL) features stockquotes       - shows the use of the Event Service for stock quotes
+proxysharing      - shows the sharing of proxies over different threads quickstart        - shows the use of the Pyro.ext.remote module which makes using Pyro extremely easy, and a 'pyrorun' script which makes it even easier (no more server code needed!) quickstart-noNS   - like "quickstart" but doesn't use the Name Server sessions          - show use of TLS and user-session resource objects. simple            - a simple generic test ssl               - shows how to use the Secure Socket Layer (SSL) features stockquotes       - shows the use of the Event Service for stock quotes